RockWenJJ/Udacity_CarND-Behavioral-Cloning/writeup.md

 | Fully connected       | outputs 1 classes                             |
 | Tanh	      	        |              			                        |

-### 3.Training
+### 4.Training

-In training process, Data augmentation is applied using `np.fliplr()`.
-Adam optimizer was chosen because of its faster convergence and reduced oscillation.
+In training process, Adam optimizer was chosen because of its faster convergence and reduced oscillation.
 Batch size is 32 and total epochs is 50.
 Earlystop is applied with `val_loss` as monitor in order to get the model that could be generalized to the validation data set.

 The loss curves for training and validation data set are shown as following:

 ![loss](examples/loss.png)

-### 4.Result
+### 5.Result

 The testing video for Track 1 is shown below:

 ![pilotnet](examples/pilotnet.gif)

-### 5.Possible Improvements
+### 6.Possible Improvements

 * The model should be generalized to be able to run on Track 2 in the simulator.
 The model is currently available only in Track 1 because data has not been collected on Track 2.
 In the future, data should be expanded with that from Track 2.
 * When driving a car, we change steering angles based on the traffic/road conditions in few seconds rather than on instantaneous driving decisions.
 Therefore, it would be interesting to see how models such as LSTM and GRU perform in this problem.